sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   check if the database is in fact updated and it should
 - ??
 Bill - we don't need Eureka server to do container to container networking

+(Sang)
+- Make sure after changing build.gradle, refresh IntellJ or close and open the project

 ### Challenge questions of "JdbcTemplate lab"
 (Please do Extra in the lab document first before tackling these challege questions)